-On the basis of the available information and the previous investigation undertaken on the site by Geotechnique Pty Ltd, the following subsurface profile is considered likely on the Stage 2 site:
+On the basis of the available information and the previous investigation undertaken on the site by Geotechnique Pty Ltd, the following subsurface profile is considered likely on the Stage 1 site:

-- TOPSOIL/FILLING: Silty clay topsoil with roots and rootlets to depths in the order of 0.1 m to 0.3 m.
-Concrete, sand, gravel, silty sandy clay and silty clay filling to depths of 0.2 m to 1.3 m. - NATURAL SOILS: Silty sand, silty sandy clay and silty clay, with some ironstone gravel, below the topsoil/filling and above a river gravel/cobble stratum.
-The thickness of this layer cannot accurately be determined as the majority of the Geotechnique boreholes were terminated above the base of the natural soil layer.
-Experience elsewhere in the Penrith area suggests that the clayey soils are likely to be of at least stiff consistency and the sandy soils are likely to be loose to medium dense. - RIVER GRAVEL/COBBLES: River gravel/cobbles were encountered in three locations on the Stage 2 site at depths of 3.5 m to 5.0 m, and in two locations on the Stage 1 site at depths of 6.0 m and 6.3 m.
-Drilling for the three monitoring wells on Stage 2 encountered gravel/cobbles from depths of 3.7 m to 5.5 m, extending to depths of at least 10 m. - BEDROCK: Drilling during the installation of one of the monitoring wells encountered bedrock at a depth of 12.0 m, although a description of the rock was not provided in the Geotechnique report.
+- TOPSOIL: Silty clay topsoil with roots and rootlets to depths in the order of 0.1 m to 0.3 m.
+The presence of filling was not noted in the Geotechnique report but some minor filling is likely to be present. - NATURAL SOILS: Silty sand, silty sandy clay and silty clay, with some ironstone gravel, below the topsoil and above a river gravel/cobble stratum.
+The thickness of this layer cannot accurately be determined as the majority of the Geotechnique boreholes were terminated at 1 m depth.
+Experience elsewhere in the Penrith area suggests that the clayey soils are likely to be of at least stiff consistency and the sandy soils are likely to be loose to medium dense. - RIVER GRAVEL/COBBLES: River gravel/cobbles were encountered in two locations on the Stage 1 site at depths of 6.0 m and 6.3 m.
+The three monitoring wells installed to the north of the Stage 1 site encountered gravel/cobbles from depths of 3.7 m to 5.5 m, extending to depths of at least 10 m. - BEDROCK: Drilling during the installation of one of the monitoring wells encountered bedrock at a depth of 12.0 m, although a description of the rock was not provided in the Geotechnique report.
 Core drilling would be required to confirm the level and type of bedrock below the site.

-GROUNDWATER: Groundwater levels were measured at depths of 8.0 m to 8.2 m on the Stage 2 site.
+• GROUNDWATER: Groundwater levels were measured at depths of 8.0 m to 8.2 m on the site to the north.
 Wells installed to depths of 6.0 m and 6.3 m on the Stage 1 site were recorded as being dry.